 As we always recommend, hopefully you’ll take the time to review your coverage options from several carriers before making any decisions.
 This is our Allstate review.

-Our Allstate Life Insurance Company Review For 2017
+Our Allstate Life Insurance Company Review

 1930 marked the year Carl Odell had the idea to ask his friend and neighbor, Robert Wood, the chairman general of Sears at the time, about selling insurance.
 Using the Sears name and brand of tires they had marketed since 1925, Allstate Insurance Company was born where car insurance was its maiden product line.